ftntcorecse/fos-api-prom-exporter/README.md

     "vpnSSLStatistics": VPNSSLStatistics(),
     "status": Status(),
     "interfaces": Interfaces(),
-    #"vpnIPSecStatistics": VPNIPSecStatistics()  # <--- disabled
+    # "vpnIPSecStatistics": VPNIPSecStatistics()  # <--- disabled
 }
 ```

 ### Expanding Monitoring by Creating New Endpoint Classes

-The file **fos_api_prom_exporter/endpoints/base.py** includes an abstract class for easily
-expanding the FortiOS Prometheus
+The file **fos_api_prom_exporter/endpoints/base.py** includes an abstract class for easily expanding the FortiOS
-Exporter to include additional APIs and Metrics from the FortiGate.
+Prometheus Exporter to include additional APIs and Metrics from the FortiGate.

 There are six examples of how these are written under the **fos_api_prom_exporter/endpoints** folder.
 Please examine
 these example classes to understand how to construct a new one.

 There are two main methods that need to be written for any new endpoint/monitor class:

 * init_prom_metrics
 * update_prom_metrics

 See their descriptions in base.py as well as the other endpoint files to understand how these are created.

-In order to know exactly what metrics you want to create, use **test/fetch_url.py**, and the FNDN FortiOS API Explorer online,
+In order to know exactly what metrics you want to create, use **test/fetch_url.py**, and the FNDN FortiOS API Explorer
-to find new API endpoints and explore what data they return.
+online, to find new API endpoints and explore what data they return.
+Look for monitor URLs on FNDN that catch attention,
+and then explore those APIs if you can use the data into useful metrics.

 Once you have identified new KPIs to write, start with **init_prom_metrics()**.
 Ensure you include the prometheus labels
 such as host, and vdom or else you cannot differentiate them.

 ### Tuning the Prometheus Exporter

-The .env variable **FOS_POLLING_INTERVAL** controls how often new tasks to pull data are created.
+The .env variable **FOS_POLLING_INTERVAL** controls how often new asyncio tasks to pull data are created.

 The .env variables **FOS_EXTRA_HOST_x** (numbered x) allows you to add additional FortiGates to monitor from this
 specific instance of the exporter.
+Be sure to review the section below about tuning this exporter if this feature is
+used.

-The file **fos_api_prom_exporter/endpoints/__init__.py** includes a basic dictionary for importing
+The file **fos_api_prom_exporter/endpoints/__init__.py** includes a basic dictionary for importing monitor endpoint
-monitor endpoint classes and including them for processing.
+classes and including them for processing.

-These three basic elements will vary greatly from deployment to deployment, and so it is up to the user to properly tune
+These three basic tuning elements (or "knobs") will vary greatly from deployment to deployment, and so it is up to the
-each instance of this exporter.
+user to properly tune each instance of this exporter.

+Remember that multiple docker instances with different .env files can be run for multi-threading purposes.

-The KPI for understanding "how behind" the exporter is in its polling of FortiGates, is called the **Polling Interval Saturation**.
+The KPI for understanding "how behind" the exporter is in its polling of FortiGates, is called the **Polling Interval
+Saturation**.

 #### Polling Interval Saturation

-The Polling Interval Saturation is a percentage (0-100%) of how much time it is taking to actually poll all FortiGates
+The **Polling Interval Saturation** is a percentage (0-100%) of how much time it is taking to actually poll all
-and Active Monitors, vs the polling interval itself.
+FortiGates and Active Monitors, vs the polling interval itself.

 If the polling interval is 10 seconds, and the time to poll data is 1 second, that would be a 10% saturation.
+Like any
+CPU gear you want to aim for less than 70% to allow for fluctuations.

+If at any point the saturation goes over 100% the exporter will "back off" for 5 seconds at minimum, and throw a **
+warning** log event.
+Look for these log entries in Grafana as it they are the "canary in the coal mine" for polling
+tuning problems.

-This is the metric you must use to properly tune the above-mentioned "knobs" for each instance of this exporter:
+These are the "knobs" for each instance of this exporter that allow you to "tune" the exporters performance
+to keep the **Polling Interval Saturation** below 70%:

 * Polling Interval
 * Extra FortiGates
 * Number of Active Endpoints

-This is an automatically created Prometheus metrics, and it can be tracked/alerted from Grafana.
+This is an automatically created Prometheus metric, and it can be tracked/alerted from Grafana.

 The name of this metric is: **fos_metric_polling_interval_saturation**

-This metric is tracked as a whole across all configured FortiGates and Endpoints.
+This metric is tracked as a whole across all configured FortiGates and Endpoints, and is labeled.

 #### Polling Duration